aishamu/TecTacToe/README.md

 ![image](assets/img2.PNG)

 ### User Stories
- as Player,I would like instruction alert to explain how the game works
+as Player,I would like a landing page with Start Button to start the Game

- as Player,I would like Start Button to start the Game
+ as Player,I would like an instruction alert to explain how the game works

- as Player,I would like text to appear to tell me i have won
+ as Player,I would like a text to appear to tell me if i have won

 ## Planning and Development Process